-- In late 2014, NQF's Board of Directors approved a 2-year trial period for risk adjustment for social risk factors prior to a permanent change in NQF policy. - During the trial period, the NQF policy that restricted use of social risk factors in risk-adjustment approaches was suspended, and NQF implemented several of the Risk Adjustment Expert Panel's recommendations. - The SDS Trial concluded in Spring 2017.
+- In late 2014, NQF's Board of Directors approved a 2-year trial period for risk adjustment for social risk factors prior to a permanent change in NQF policy. - During the trial period, the NQF policy that restricted use of social risk factors in risk-adjustment approaches was suspended, and NQF implemented several of the Risk Adjustment Expert Panel's recommendations. - The initial SDS Trial concluded in Spring 2017.
 After review of the findings of the trial, NQF's Board of Directors agreed to allow, for the present, use of social risk factors in risk-adjustment approaches.
+A second Social Risk Trial began in 2017 and will run until 2021.
+As in the first trial, measure developers are required to provide a conceptual rationale for how a social risk factor affects an outcome of interest.
+If a conceptual relationship exists, developers should conduct empirical analyses to examine the relationship between the social risk factor and the outcome of interest.